 The main lodge area is home to an open plan bar, lounge and dining area which serves sumptuous African cuisine.
 The main area extends onto a large wooden deck that overlooks a floodlit waterhole that is frequently visited by an abundance of wildlife including herds of elephant and lion prides.
 The sunken fire pit just off the deck welcomes guests and offers an opportunity to find solace and comfort whilst reading a book in the cool afternoon breeze, or whilst enjoying a fine dining experience under the African stars.

 From the lodge you can enjoy game drives game drives on the Kuzuma Plains, heading out in the early morning and late afternoon as the wildlife is more active during the cooler hours of the day.
 A spectacular diversity of game moves through this immense wilderness, including breeding herds of elephant, leopard, lion, spotted hyena, giraffe, large buffalo herds, roan antelope and sable to name a few.

 Night drives offer the chance to encounter nocturnal animals such as lion, leopard and hyena – we were lucky enough to see scrub hair and jackal on the prowl.
 On request, guided walks with an armed ranger will give you an even close look at nature.
 Bird watching is excellent here, with 380 different species recorded in the region.

-What I loved is the time Gary took to point out all the little details, teaching more about the various trees and the qualities they hold, the beetles and spiders, the birds and their calls and the time we were allowed at the sightings of game we came across.
-The pace was fitting to the setting, slow and respectful and at times it felt like we were alone in the world.
+What I loved is the time Gary took to point out all the little details, teaching more about the various trees and the qualities they hold, the beetles and spiders, the birds and their calls and the time we were allowed at the sightings of the game we came across.
+The pace was fitting to the setting, slow and respectful and at times it felt like we were alone in the world

 Activities on offer beyond the lodge